james2mid/arithmy/README.md

 ## Features

-* Generates random questions with 4 operators
+- [x] Generates random questions with 4 operators
-* Increase your score as you answer correctly
+- [x] Increase your score as you answer correctly
-* Shows you the right answer when you get it wrong
+- [x] Shows you the right answer when you get it wrong

-Not yet implemented:
-* Difficulty of questions increases as you progress
+- [ ] Difficulty of questions increases as you progress
-* Various game modes, each with a set time limit
+- [ ] Show change in arithmetic competency over time